platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

   $ {{% vendor/cli %}} push
 ```

-Last, we need to add all of our generated files, from both Cookiecutter and the {{% vendor/name %}} CLI to our git
+Last, we need to add all of our generated files, from both Cookiecutter and the {{% vendor/name %}} CLI to our Git
 repository:
 ```shell
 git add . && git commit -m "initial commit"